 The integrated furnace control is the heart of the furnace.
 Most of them have the same basic sequence of operations that they control.
 It is critical to know what the control is supposed to do so that you can tell that it is operating properly.

+If the control does not cause the individual components to perform as described above, the control may be bad.
+Observe the operation and when the normal thing does not happen, you should check the operation of the related components.
 Most of the controls have built in diagnostic indicators.
 These are normally led lights that operate in flashes to indicate the problem.
 There should be a chart on the control or on the furnace access panel that explains the flashing codes.
 For many of the controls, there is a green light to let you know that the power is on and the control is functioning.
 If this light is not on, the control is usually reset by shutting the furnace power off for about 30 seconds and then turning it back on.

 **HOT TIP** IF YOU HAVE TO RESET THE CONTROL, PERFORM MORE TROUBLESHOOTING TO FIND THE CAUSE.
 IT IS NOT NORMAL TO HAVE TO RESET THE CONTROL.

 Once you have identified a defective control board, you continue your control board replacement by finding the proper replacement.
 This can be achieved by finding the manufacturer's part number or by using the furnace model and serial number.
 There are also universal controls that can be used for many furnaces.